tarantool/doc/doc/reference/tooling/tt_cli/start.rst

 This option generates and signs checksums of executables and configuration files in the current ``tt`` environment.
 Learn more in :ref:`tt-pack-integrity-check`.

-To add the configuration at the centralized storage integrity check, publish the configuration to a centralized storage using ``tt cluster publish`` with the ``--with-integrity-check`` option.
+To enable the integrity check of the configuration at the centralized storage, publish the configuration to a this storage using ``tt cluster publish`` with the ``--with-integrity-check`` option.
 This option generates and signs configuration checksums and saves them to the storage.
 Learn more in :ref:`tt-cluster-publish-integrity`.